Hi, I am Sarah Holburn, a fully qualified counsellor working within Surrey and Hampshire.

 I aim to provide you with a warm, safe and confidential space to explore what is troubling you.
 I appreciate that it can be daunting to seek help when life becomes difficult.
 I am passionate about the benefits of both short and long-term talking therapy to reduce isolation and create lasting change.

 I have experience in working with a wide variety of issues including general anxiety and social anxiety, depression, low self-esteem, loneliness, relationship problems, chronic and acute illness and disability, work stress and redundancy, traumatic life events, parenting issues, infertility, loss, and bereavement.
-I currently also work within the NHS supporting cancer patients and their loved ones.
+I currently also work within the NHS supporting younger clients age 12-25, a school setting supporting clients on the autistic spectrum and I work with cancer patients and their loved ones through a charity called Momentum.
+I spent 3 years counselling patients and their relatives within an NHS oncology unit.

 Please feel free to contact me so that we can have an initial chat about what you need.